r0meroh/python_first_game/README.md

 inside python3.

 The program has a foundation of a python game tutotial "SPACE Invaders" for python2, but not only is the program written onto python3, it also required debugging and additonal code to compensate for library functions that are unaccessible outside of python2.
+The tutorial also implemented the program under a Mac osx environment, this program was rewritten and changes were made to be able to adapt to the Linux/Ubuntu environment.

 The program includes the following added features/functionality:
 Player can move all around the screen with functioning missile release from any point the player is located on screen.
 Custom drawn (.gif) files that are incorporated into the program.